waal70/home-infra/debian-preseed/BootstrapSelfREADME.md

 Also, open the Command Palette (Ctrl+Shift+P) and run the Preferences: Configure Runtime Arguments command This will open the argv.json where we add the "password-store":"gnome-libsecret"

-Restart vscode and go through the authentication for github.
+Restart vscode and perform a commit & push to make the authentication for github.
 It should now be able to interact with the keyring

+## Reconfigure Firefox for usability

+Go to
+about:config
+add Boolean in browser.urlbar.update2.engineAliasRefresh, set as true

+Now go the regular settings and add search engine
+<https://www.google.com/search?udm=14&q=%s> and set it as default

 And, you should now be good to go!